Latest Start ‘Em, Sit ‘Em Updates For Running Backs In NFL Fantasy Football Week 7

 NFL Week 7 is here, and the Thursday Night Football game showed fantasy managers just how strange this season really is, as the Denver Broncos annihilated the Arizona Cardinals 45-10, and running back Phillip Lindsay logged 16.10 PPR points versus the Cardinals’ David Johnson’s 8.5 points.
 NFL fantasy managers are now looking at Sunday’s games and Monday Night Football to decide which running backs they are going to start and who will sit on the bench.

 In addition to the start ’em running backs listed below, clearly, most NFL analysts suggest starting Todd Gurley.
 The dynamic running back has logged at least one TD per game this NFL season, and Fantasy Sharks has him projected to put up 25 PPR points in his road game against the struggling San Francisco 49ers.
 Fantasy experts also suggest starting the dynamic Saquon Barkley in his Monday night road game against the Falcons.
-While the Giants may have only found one victory this NFL season, Barkley has been a gift to fantasy owners, racking up huge fantasy points.
+While the Giants may have only one victory this NFL season, Barkley has been a gift to fantasy owners, racking up huge fantasy points.
 For Week 7, Fantasy Sharks has projected Saquon to earn 23 PPR points.

 Start ‘Em Running Backs Week 7